EdwinVW/pitstop/README.md

 | Invoice          | Represents an invoice sent to a customer for 1 or more finished maintenance-jobs.                             |

 ### Solution Architecture
 I've created a solution architecture diagram which shows all the moving parts in the application.
-You will probably recognize how the different bounded contexts in the context-map are represented by services in this architecture:
+You will probably recognize how the different bounded-contexts in the context-map are represented by the services in this architecture:

 ![Solution Architecture](img/solution-architecture.png)